nosilver4u/ewwwio-silo/README.md

 https://developers.google.com/speed/docs/best-practices/payload#CompressImages
 https://developers.google.com/speed/docs/insights/OptimizeImages

-Pngout, TinyJPG/TinyPNG, JPEGmini, and Pngquant were recommended by EWWW IO users.
+TinyJPG/TinyPNG, JPEGmini, and Pngquant were recommended by EWWW IO users.
 Pngout (usually) optimizes better than Optipng, and best when they are used together.
 TinyJPG is the best lossy compression tool that I have found for JPG images.
 Pngquant is an excellent lossy optimizer for PNGs, and is one of the tools used by TinyPNG.

 ## Changelog

+### 0.50
+* Fixed PHP 7/8 compatibility

 ### 0.30
 * Added MySQL support, and fixed bug with apply_filters()